 Case Management and Follow-Up:

-Both health care providers and Local Health Department staff should please refer to the guidance found in the Virginia Blood Lead Testing and Case Management Guidelines for recommended case management and follow-up actions.
+Health care providers and Local Health Department staff should please refer to the Virginia Blood Lead Testing and Case Management Guidelines for recommended case management and follow-up actions.

 Supplemental Information